Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 Once your eyes adjust, you will see that there are amazing cave formations to explore deeper inside the cave.
 There are a lot of stalactites and stalagmites of varying sizes in the Waipu Caves.

 Deeper inside the cave you will see many glowworms all over the walls and the roof of the cave.
-Turn off you torch and enjoy the glowworms in the darkness for the most magical experience!
+Turn off your torch and enjoy the glowworms in the darkness for the most magical experience!

 The cave is quite big and you can go a fair way inside it.
 We explored far enough until we couldn’t go further due to the passage becoming too narrow.